hpe-container-platform-community/learn-kubedirector/docs/kd-user/storage.md

 ...
 ```

-Finally, we can check the host folder:
+Finally, we can check the host folder contents:

 ```
 $ ls -l /tmp/hostpath-provisioner/p-kdss-s4cqf-0/